codekansas/codekansas.github.io/_drafts/distributed-manufacturing.markdown

   An idea I've been toying with for how to manufacture humanoid robots at scale.
 ---

 At K-Scale, we're building the infrastructure to help humanity get to a billion useful robots.
-It is unlikely that this will be the work of just a couple of companies.
-In this post, I'm going to lay out a framework for a new way of thinking about manufacturing that will let us get there.
+We believe this will be fundamentally different from any other product ever made.
+In this post, I'm going to lay out a framework for a new way of thinking about manufacturing that I think will get us there.

-## Economics

-As humanity has climbed up the economic development ladder, there has been a trend towards manufacturing centralization and specialization.
-Anyone who has opened an introductory economics textbook will understand why; comparative advantage and economies of scale mean that more trade tends leads to more specialization, because it is more efficient to specialize than generalize.
-As far as macroeconomic theories go, this is as close to an empirical law as you can get.

-To get a concrete picture in your mind of what this looks like, suppose there are two factories which each produce both cars and airplanes.
-Because the inputs required to build cars and airplanes are different, each factory has to manage two separate supply chains, they have to employ workers who are familiar with both industries, and they have to manage the logistics of shipping cars and airplanes to different customers.
-There may be some benefit to producing both things, but in general, the costs of one person producing two things are higher than the costs of one person producing one thing.
-Instead, it would make more sense for each factory to specialize in producing one thing or the other.
-The total output from the two factories would be probably be higher, and the costs of production would probably be lower.

 ## Scale Up verses Scale Out